-Article 512 - Reimbursement of damages occurring before redemption
+Article 512 - Reimbursement of damages occurring before redemption the damages so incurred.

-If the buyer damages or modifies the thing before the seller exercises the right of redemption, he/she shall reimburse the seller for the damages so incurred.
+If the buyer damages or modifies the thing before the seller exercises the right of redemption, he/she shall reimburse the seller for

-Article 513 - Invalidity of transfer of a thing before redemption be void.
+Article 513 - Invalidity of transfer of a thing before redemption

-If the buyer transfers a thing before the exercise of the right of redemption, such transfer shall
+If the buyer transfers a thing before the exercise of the right of redemption, such transfer shall be void.